basementuniverse/jsonpad-php/README.md

 		var_dump($items[0]->getData());
 	}

+*Full documentation coming soon.*

 ## Tests

-Tests are provided in the '/tests/' folder.
+Tests are provided in the `/tests/` folder.
 These will work with [PHPUnit](http://packagist.org/packages/phpunit/phpunit).